 Safer, Greener, Healthier

-We are working with other councils in Essex to implement on-street measures designed to make city/town centre public spaces safer for people during the Covid-19 crisis.
+In Phase One of our programme, we have been working with other district councils in Essex to implement on-street measures designed to make city/town centre public spaces safer for people during the Covid-19 crisis.

-These safety improvements are funded by national government from the Emergency Active Travel Fund as part of the national response to the Covid-19 situation, designed to allow people more space to social distance as people move around the city centre.
+These safety improvements were funded by national government from the Emergency Active Travel Fund Phase One as part of the national response to the Covid-19 situation, designed to allow people more space to social distance as people move around the city centre.

-As we introduce the measures we will communicate with residents and businesses on the routes affected.
+As we develop and introduce these schemes we will engage with residents and businesses on the routes affected.
 You can also follow the Essex Highways twitter account to see updates.

-To find out more about what is being introduced in different parts of the county, please have a look at the local sections accessible from this page.
-Chelmsford and Colchester will be the first urban areas to see Safer, Greener, Healthier measures introduced, starting from 8 June.
+To find out more about what has been introduced already in different parts of the county, please have a look at the local sections accessible from this page.
+Please check back regularly for further updates

 We welcome all feedback, comments and ideas from everyone who experiences travel in the area, and we won’t hesitate to alter the measures quickly if needed.
 We will listen and learn before considering similar measures in other towns in Essex, in continuing consultation with other relevent organisations.